-As you, the intern, move through Clinical Internship, you are expected to become a valued member of the teaching team.
-By mid-semester, you will assume the lead role in planning, organizing, managing, teaching, and evaluating instruction.
+As you, the intern, move from the first to the second semester of Clinical Internship, you will be expected to become a valued member of the teaching team.
+At times, following the lead of the on-site teacher educator and for several extended periods during the second semester, you will assume the lead role in planning, organizing, managing, teaching, and evaluating instruction.
 You are encouraged to participate in school, professional, and social functions.

-OSTEs have a right to expect interns who are enthusiastic, responsive, and well-prepared.
+On-site teacher educators have a right to expect interns who are enthusiastic, responsive, and well-prepared.
 You should remember that it is a privilege extended by the teacher and the school to serve as an intern.